KleverNotes Is A Practical Markdown Note-Taking App By KDE

 This helps with online privacy, circumventing censorship by local governments, avoiding surveillance, and pretty much neutralizing tracking.
 Of course, you need to keep some important things in mind before you start using Orbot.

-Personally, I use Orbot along with F-Droid, as I noticed that it was noticeably slower without it enabled, could be the server region I'm connected to.
+Personally, I use Orbot along with F-Droid, as I noticed that it was noticeably slower without it enabled.
+Orbot also suggests enabling it for social media apps, as it works well with them; I have not tested that claim.

 You can download the latest Orbot release from the Play Store, with instructions on how to get it on F-Droid available on the official website.
 Do keep in mind that you may need a VPN to get access to the F-Droid instructions.